Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 Customer A's most popular item is ramen and it was ordered 3 times.
 For customer B, all items were ordered twice therefore there is no single most popular item.
 Customer C's most popular item was ramen and it was ordered 3 times.

+I assumed that any order placed on `join_date` was placed after the customer had become a member.

 **QUESTION 6:** Which item was purchased first by the customer after they became a member?

 ```sql